techCarpenter/garage-wiki/ebooks/wishcraft.md

 ### 8. In what imaginary environment would your best self emerge?

-1. Focus on your human environment
+Focus on your human environment.